sezinlaleli/Simple-Lexical-Analyzer/README.md

 Error types that could exist:

 ● Unknown operator: This occurs when an operator other than the ones given in the table is scanned.
-For example, !, @, #, $, % are all unknown operators ● Unknown identifier: This occurs when an identifier consisting of more than a single char exists in the input.
+For example, !, @, #, $, % are all unknown operators\n ● Unknown identifier: This occurs when an identifier consisting of more than a single char exists in the input.
 For example, ab, ab1, xyz, while, do are unknown identifiers